pnp/List-Formatting/column-samples/generic-scheduling-link/README.md

-# Linking to the scheduling dialog in Microsoft Teams and Microsoft Outlook
+# Scheduling Dialog Links to MS Teams and Outlook

 ## Summary
 This sample demonstrates creating deep links to the scheduling dialog in Microsoft Teams and Microsoft Outlook.